AnonySharma/SpringBoot-ezyManage/README.md

 -   **Separate ADMIN, CUSTOMER, OWNER and STAFF**
 -   **Implement the shops, in which a user works as a staff**
 -   Fix Authorization
+-   Separate the shop_staffs into shop_staffs and staffs

 ## Roles we have